 Your characters aren’t monotonous, they’re dynamic and fluid, so let them speak according to their surroundings.

-3. DO Space Out Moments of Dialogue
+3. How to Write Dialogue in a Story: Space Out Moments of Dialogue

 If your characters just had a lengthy conversation, give them a page or two before they start speaking again.
 Dialogue is an important part of storytelling, but equally important is narration and description.